-8 Quick Fixes If Your Car Battery Won’t Hold A Charge
+8 Reasons Your Car Battery Won’t Hold A Charge

-There are many different components to a vehicle that require regular maintenance to ensure the best safety and performance.
-However, there are some pieces that may last for some time, such as your car battery, meaning you don’t think about them much – until they become an issue.
-Without a functioning battery, your car can’t start and the electrical components of the vehicle – such as lights, audio, internal computers, and navigation – will malfunction or not work at all, so if you’re able to, we suggest keeping a spare battery on-hand in the event of an emergency.
-If your car battery won’t hold a charge, there could be one of several reasons causing the issue.
+Many vehicle components require regular maintenance to ensure the best safety and performance.
+However, some pieces, such as your car battery, may last for some time, meaning you don’t think about them much – until they become an issue.
+Without a functioning battery, your car can’t start, and the electrical components of the vehicle – such as lights, audio, internal computers, and navigation – will malfunction or not work at all, so if you’re able to, we suggest keeping a spare battery on-hand in the event of an emergency.
+If your car battery won’t hold a charge, there could be one of several reasons for the issue.

 Possible Causes of a Drained Vehicle Battery